Security & disclosure policy

 Bug bounty

 Jelleo does not currently operate a formal bug bounty program.
-We extend courtesy compensation for impactful findings on a case-by-case basis.
-The intent is to formalize a bounty within the Year-1 funded build.
+We extend courtesy compensation for impactful findings on a case-by-case basis, and credit every reporter who wants it (see below).

 Researcher honor roll